denten-books/plain-text/0-intro.md

 debt accrued by materialism divorced from matter.
 Complex systems that support the life of the mind today seem to lie beyond understanding or agency.
-In almost a decade of teaching critical computing in the humanities, I routinely encountered otherwise informed people who nevertheless felt hopelessly estranged from the tools of their everyday intellectual activity.
+In almost a decade of teaching critical computing in the humanities, I routinely encountered otherwise informed people who nevertheless felt hopelessly at odds with the tools of their everyday intellectual activity.
 I suspect that much of the metaphysical angst directed against digital culture in general is really a symptom of that basic alienation.
 Contemporary knowledge workers stare into rectangular black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.

 Connecting theories of meaning--making to the practices of meaning--making offers a way out of the bad faith conundrum.
 Bad faith identifies a